 The design of the Mutriku plant includes a hollow structure forming a trapezium shape.
-The structure has a front opening, which is submerged under water, and an opening at the top.
+The structure has a front opening, which is submerged under the water, and an opening at the top.

-The Wells turbines are connected to a turbo generator with a capacity of 18.5kW.
+The turbines are connected to a turbo generator with a capacity of 18.5kW.
 The turbo generator features a butterfly valve at the bottom to isolate it if necessary.
 Fresh water injectors clean the blades of the turbo generator to remove accumulations of salt and other impurities.

-The plant also includes control and power conditioning equipment, a transformer centre and a power take-off line.
+The plant also includes control and power conditioning equipment, a transformer centre and a power take-off (PTO) line.